errordottech1/react-hooks-explained/README.md

-this tutorial is provided by pedro: https://www.youtube.com/watch?v=LlvBzyy-558
+This content is provided by Pedro thanks to him pedro's YouTube cannel: https://www.youtube.com/watch?v=LlvBzyy-558

 # Getting Started with Create React App